Compute

 Scenarios

-This topic uses a smart street lamp as an example to describe how to use MQTT.fx device simulators to experience data reporting and command delivery.
+This section uses a smart street light as an example to describe how to use device simulators to experience data reporting and command delivery.
+You can use MQTT.fx (recommended) or MQTT_Simulator.

 A street light reports the light intensity (luminance) in JSON format.
 The command (switch) can be used to remotely control the street light status.